dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 | dynamic | true                 |

-We define the weak checking and strong checking mode casts as follows:
+We define casts with unsound null checking and sound null checking as follows:

-**In weak checking mode**: if `e` evaluates to a value `v` and `v` has runtime type `S`, a cast `e as T` **whether textually occurring in a legacy or opted-in library** is evaluated as follows:
+**With unsound null checking**: if `e` evaluates to a value `v` and `v` has runtime type `S`, a cast `e as T` **whether textually occurring in a legacy or opted-in library** is evaluated as follows:
   - if `LEGACY_SUBTYPE(S, T)` then `e as T` evaluates to `v`.
 Otherwise a dynamic type error occurs.

-**In strong checking mode**: if `e` evaluates to a value `v` and `v` has runtime type `S`, a cast `e as T` **whether textually occurring in a legacy or opted-in library** is evaluated as follows:
+**With sound null checking**: if `e` evaluates to a value `v` and `v` has runtime type `S`, a cast `e as T` **whether textually occurring in a legacy or opted-in library** is evaluated as follows:
   - if `NNBD_SUBTYPE(S, T)` then `e as T` evaluates to `v`.
 Otherwise a dynamic type error occurs.

-In weak checking mode, we ensure that opted-in libraries do not break downstream clients by continuing to evaluate instance checks and casts with the same semantics as in pre-nnbd Dart.
+With unsound null checking, we ensure that opted-in libraries do not break downstream clients by continuing to evaluate instance checks and casts with the same semantics as in pre-nnbd Dart.
 All runtime subtype checks are done using the legacy subtyping, and instance checks maintain the pre-nnbd behavior on `null` instances.
-In strong checking mode, we use the specified nnbd subtyping for all instance checks and casts.
+With sound null checking, we use the specified nnbd subtyping for all instance checks and casts.

-When developers enable strong checking in their tests and applications, new runtime cast failures may arise.
+When developers enable sound null checking in their tests and applications, new runtime cast failures may arise.
 The process of migrating libraries and applications will require users to track down these changes in behavior.
-Development platforms are encouraged to provide facilities to help users understand these changes: for example, by providing a debugging option in which instance checks or casts which would result in a different outcome if run in strong checking mode vs weak checking mode are flagged for the developer by logging a warning or breaking to the debugger.
+Development platforms are encouraged to provide facilities to help users understand these changes: for example, by providing a debugging option in which instance checks or casts which would result in a different outcome if run with sound null checking vs unsound null checking are flagged for the developer by logging a warning or breaking to the debugger.

 ### Automatic debug assertion insertion

-When running in weak checking mode, implementations may insert code equivalent to `assert(x != null)` in the prelude of every method or function defined in an opted-in library for each parameter `x` which has a non-nullable type.
-When compiling a program in strong checking mode, these assertions will never fire and should be elided, but during the migration when mixed mode code is being executed it is possible for opted-out libraries to cause the invariants of the null safety checking to be violated.
+When running with unsound null checking, implementations may insert code equivalent to `assert(x != null)` in the prelude of every method or function defined in an opted-in library for each parameter `x` which has a non-nullable type.
+When compiling a program with sound null checking, these assertions will never fire and should be elided, but during the migration when mixed mode code is being executed it is possible for opted-out libraries to cause the invariants of the null safety checking to be violated.